 - If the application is approved, the elder shares the application with the treasurer and acquires funds for benevolence.

-- An elder purchases gift cards or instructs treasurer to pay the benevolent bills (no funds are to paid directly to the applicant).
+- An elder purchases gift cards or instructs the treasurer to pay the benevolent bills (no funds are to be paid directly to the applicant).
 Funds should be disbursed by gift card or check written directly to the vendor.